paudley/py_qa/README.md

 apply subtle colouring to tool names, files, functions, and symbols.
 Both features are powered by a new annotation layer that combines Tree-sitter context with spaCy message parsing.
-The shared implementation lives in `pyqa.annotations` and `pyqa.reporting.advice`, so other integrations (for example PR summaries) can reuse the same data via `pyqa.reporting.advice.AdviceBuilder`.
+The shared implementation lives in `pyqa.annotations` and `pyqa.reporting.advice.builder`, so other integrations (for example PR summaries) can reuse the same data via `pyqa.reporting.advice.builder.AdviceBuilder`.

 Markdown exporters can opt in as well: pass `include_advice=True` to `pyqa.reporting.emitters.write_pr_summary` to embed the SOLID panel in pull